U.S. court revives $45 million patent verdict against Limelight

 The case is Akamai Technologies, Inc et al. v.
 Limelight Networks, Inc, in the U.S. Court of Appeals for the Federal Circuit, No. 2009-1372.

-Reporting by Andrew Chung; Editing by Alexia Garamfalvi, Meredith Mazzilli, David Gregorio and Leslie Adler
+Reporting by Andrew Chung; Editing by Alexia Garamfalvi, Meredith Mazzilli and David Gregorio